2nd Chronicles Chapter 22

 romanized: Yēhūʾ, meaning “Yahu is He” Reign 841–814 BCE Died 814 BCE

-the son of Nimshi, whom YAHWEH יְהֹוָה
+the son of Nimshi (meaning rescued), whom YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here